Grant Privileged Access to Helios BYOC Cell

 6. Select Save.
 All the SSM session logs are now streamed to the selected log group.

 3. Send confirmation to SingleStore.
-Contact SingleStore Support, confirm that the permissions are granted, and provide the ID of the instance named Breakglass instance.
+Contact SingleStore Support, confirm that the permissions are granted, and provide the ID of the instance named Privileged access instance (or Breakglass instance).

-After SingleStore Support has performed the required maintenance or repair operations, a follow-up response is sent to indicate that Breakglass access is no longer required.
+After SingleStore Support has performed the required maintenance or repair operations, a follow-up response is sent to indicate that privileged access is no longer required.

-To revoke access to the Breakglass instance, remove the SingleStore IAM role from the trust entities - manually remove the SingleStore role from the trust entities of the ssm-access-from-other-accounts (or ssm-access-from-other-accounts-<eks_cluster_name>) role.
+To revoke access to the privileged access instance, remove the SingleStore IAM role from the trust entities - manually remove the SingleStore role from the trust entities of the ssm-access-from-other-accounts (or ssm-access-from-other-accounts-<eks_cluster_name>) role.

 Was this article helpful?